 Zoos: An Idea Whose Time Has Come and Gone

 It’s been many centuries since Montezuma first caged jaguars and monkeys for the public’s entertainment.
 Today, however, people have become much more informed about the needs and behavior of wild animals and the toll that captivity takes on them.
-In August 2013, for example, the Costa Rican government announced that it would close the country’s public zoos and release some animals into the wild and send others to sanctuaries.

 Animals kept in zoos are denied everything that makes their lives meaningful.
 Every aspect of their lives is controlled and manipulated.
 They have virtually no choice in what or when they eat, whom they mate with, or whom they share space with.
 They are housed in cages that don’t come close to resembling the jungles, savannahs, and forests that are their natural homes.